-- a) If the court determines there is a conflict of interest, the next listed attorney shall be appointed. - b) If the court determines the attorney lacks sufficient experience in a serious felony case, the next qualified attorney shall be appointed. - c) If the court determines an emergency appointment of counsel is required, the first available attorney may be appointed; or - d) If the court determines the attorney is unavailable to promptly handle the case, the next listed attorney shall be appointed.
-Any attorney who is passed over shall be first in sequence for the next appointment. - 5) Unless otherwise ordered, an appointed attorney's responsibility in a felony case ends with the filing of any of the following: - a) Order of withdrawal; - b) Order of dismissal; - c) Diversion order staying prosecution; - d) Thirty (30) days after the issuance of a bench warrant for failure to appear.
+- a) If the court determines there is a conflict of interest, the next listed attorney shall be appointed. - b) If the court determines the attorney lacks sufficient experience in a serious felony case, the next qualified attorney shall be appointed. - c) If the court determines an emergency appointment of counsel is required, the first available attorney may be appointed; or

-6) Duties of Trial Counsel Following Sentencing
+- d) If the court determines the attorney is unavailable to promptly handle the case, the next listed attorney shall be appointed.
+Any attorney who is passed over shall be first in sequence for the next appointment. - 6) Unless otherwise ordered, an appointed attorney's responsibility in a felony case ends with the filing of any of the following: - a) Order of withdrawal; - b) Order of dismissal; - c) Diversion order staying prosecution; - d) Thirty (30) days after the issuance of a bench warrant for failure to appear. - 7) Duties of Trial Counsel Following Sentencing

-In order to protect a convicted defendant's right to appeal, it shall be the duty of each trial counsel to prepare and/or file the following documents:
+Consistent with K.A.R.
+105-3-9, in order to protect a convicted defendant's right to appeal, it shall be the duty of each trial counsel to prepare and/or file the following documents: